datopia/pixyll/_drafts/hitchhiker.md

 ## Binary Trees

-The canonical (and simplest) _tree_ datastructure suitabble for storing sorted collections is the [binary tree](https://en.wikipedia.org/wiki/Binary_tree).
+The canonical (and simplest) _tree_ datastructure suitable for storing sorted collections is the [binary tree](https://en.wikipedia.org/wiki/Binary_tree).
 It's not all good news --- binary trees are subject to abritrary structural deformation, and in the pathological case may degenerate into